Merrell ColdPack Ice Reviewed & Rated Review Facts

 The use of EVA foam for the midsole of the Merrell

 Although the Merrell ColdPack Ice has a very impressive lower half, the upper portion completely overshadows it in terms of sheer build quality.
-This portion of these trail running shoes has been made from full grain leather, making them incredibly resilient, heat insulating
+This portion of these trail running shoes has been made from full grain leather, making them incredibly resilient, heat insulating, and fashionable.

 while safely running across a frozen trail.
 However, wearing these shoes for an extended period of time is bound to result in sore calves due to this design feature.